Card-first spend management

 Impact

-Committed MRR: EUR 1k to roughly EUR 79k in 18 months, with new Business and Enterprise plans at EUR 0,5 to EUR 1 per company seat.
+Monthly revenue went from EUR 1k to about EUR 79k in the same period, with new Business and Enterprise plans at 0.5 to 1 EUR per person.

-The card product opened the path to a new product vertical, IT Management, that used the same primitives to control software access and subscriptions.
+The card product also opened the door to IT Management, a new area that reused the same building blocks to control software access and subscriptions.

 What I learned

-A receipt is a small surface that punches above its weight.
+A receipt is a small surface that does a lot of heavy lifting.
 Most of the trust in a spend product lives in those 200 pixels.

-Doing both design and product on an MVP is brutal in months one and three, and clarifying in month two.
-The lack of a translation layer between research and shipping is the only way some small products get out of the building.
+Doing design and product management at the same time on a first version is brutal in months one and three.
+Month two is where it clicks.
+When there is no translation layer between research and launching, some small products actually get out the door.

-The right scope cut is the one your sales team agrees to.
-The MVP was the contract that let the rest of the product compound for the next two years.
+The right cut is the one your sales team agrees to.
+That first version was the agreement that let the rest of the product grow for the next two years.